wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getblockbylatestnum.md

 ---
-title: trx:/wallet/getblockbylatestnum \[POST\]
+title: trx:/wallet/getblockbylatestnum - TRON
-description: Returns a list of block objects.
+description: Example code for the trx:/wallet/getblockbylatestnum rest method. Сomplete guide on how to use trx:/wallet/getblockbylatestnum rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters